The Peace of Westphalia

 analogous to the dogmas and traditions of a religion.
 The efficacy of a

-function of the saints.
-Speeches, stories, and even law, fulfill the role of
+replaced the function of the saints.
+Speeches, stories, and even law, fulfill

-bureaucracy, and the courts supplant the Church and clergy as the primarily
+Government, bureaucracy, and the courts supplant the Church and clergy as the

-interpreters of doctrines.
-It is likely that both intentional and unintentional
+primarily interpreters of doctrines.
+It is likely that both intentional and

-efforts were necessary to successfully sanctify the nation.
-Not only did
+unintentional efforts were necessary to successfully sanctify the nation.
+Not

-nationalism resemble religion in its doctrinal and institutional forms, it
+only did nationalism resemble religion in its doctrinal and institutional

-could also mimic its function within the society: providing a source of
+forms, it could also mimic its function within the society: providing a source of transcendent credibility

-transcendent credibility governments could use to more effectively generate
+governments could use to more effectively generate compliance from the

 This transitional